 Join NwWU host, Crystal Genes Photography, as she chats with Urban Studio director, Natalia Barwegen for an Urban Studio Venue Tour.
 Urban Studio is located in the heart of Downtown Portland.

-This episode is a bit different than our previous episodes.
+This feature is a bit different than our previous episodes.
 We brought on a new videographer, Dane Casperson, of Casperson Productions!
-So excited about the amazing video work he’s doing, and all he created for this episode.
+So excited about the amazing video work he’s doing, and all he created for this feature.
 Check out his website!

 URBAN STUDIO VENUE TOUR

-In this episode, some of the best wedding vendors have come together to show off their expertise at one of our favorite venues, Urban Studio.
+In this feature, some of the best wedding vendors have come together to show off their expertise at one of our favorite venues, Urban Studio.